DanTaylor28/Hangman-pp3/README.md

 - Click the deploy section from the navigation bar at the top.
 On the deployment method section, click 'connect to Github'.
 - Enter the repository name which you called the project exactly as it is in github and click search.
 Press the connect button to link it to Heroku.
 - Scroll down and click the 'deploy branch' button.
 You will get notified that the app has been deployed successfully, along with a button which can be used to view the app.

+The live link to the site can be found at -

 * * *

 # Credits